Reinstatement

 • Form I-539 and Form I-539A (mark at the top in red block letters: "REINSTATEMENT").

-• $370 Filing Fee and $85 biometric services fee: check or money order payable to Department of Homeland Security
+• $420 for online filing, $470 for paper filing and $85 biometric services fee: check or money order payable to Department of Homeland Security

 • Affidavit of Support